BitcoinCacheMachine/BitcoinCacheMachine/multipass/README.md

 ### provision_lxd_master.sh

 This script starts by creating an LXD preseed file, storing it in `~/.bcm/clusters/$BCM_CLUSTER_NAME/endpoints/$BCM_MULTIPASS_VM_NAME/lxd/`.
 The resulting file is copied up to the multipass VM then the `lxd init` command is issued, passing in the preseed file.
-After the LXD daemon is configured in the multipass VM, the resulting lxd.cert file in the daemon is copied back to the `admin_machine` for subsequent provisioning activities.
+After the LXD daemon is configured in the multipass VM, the resulting lxd.cert file in the daemon is copied back to the `dev_machine` for subsequent provisioning activities.
 The lxd.cert is stored in the same directory as the LXD preseed file.

-`provision_lxd_master.sh` completes by adding an LXD remote to the `admin_machine` lxd client (via `lxc remote add`).
+`provision_lxd_master.sh` completes by adding an LXD remote to the `dev_machine` lxd client (via `lxc remote add`).
 Furthermore, the lxc remote is defaulted to first cluster member (i.e., "-00") via `lxd remote set-default`.
 This allows you to pass control to BCM provisioning scripts in the `$BCM_LOCAL_GIT_REPO/lxd/` directory.

 ### provision_lxd_member.sh